UKPLab/M4FC/README.md

 M4FC is a real-world multimodal fact-checking dataset containing 4,982 images paired with 6,980 claims.
 The annotations are contained in *data/M4FC.json*.

-The images can be download as follows:
+The images can be downloaded as follows:

 ```
 $ conda create --name M4FC python=3.9